 - Description of Physical Appearance section on the Narrative must be completed

-- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure, and the overall broad patterns of history in which the resource might be associated with.
+- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure, and the overall broad patterns of history with which the resource might be associated .
+The narrative should clearly spell out how and why a resource does or does not meet National Register criteria A & C.

-- Determination of Eligibility opionon - Is the resource eligible for listing in the National Register either individually or part of a district?
+- Determination of Eligibility opinion - Fill in the boxes which denote if the resource eligible for listing in the National Register either individually or part of a district?

 - Approximate date of construction